Technyen/StoriesAppFront/README.md

 them with others.
 These stories can encompass educational content, innovative narratives, or even experimental storytelling approaches.

 For the project's fronted, I have employed React.js, while the backend is developed using C#.
+This project leverages the automation capabilities of Netlify for frontend deployment and Git Actions for backend deployment.
+This approach not only streamlines our development and deployment processes but also ensures that our web application remains highly available, secure and up-to-date without manual intervention.

 # Getting Started with Create React App